Feb 25, 2026

 3. Real-time visibility: Set up dashboards to detect topic changes or empty context fields.
 When gaps occur, use middleware to prompt clarification requests rather than guessing.

-4. Redundancy mechanisms: Implement fallback routes that replay last known good states to keep workflows moving when primary channels fail.
+4. Redundancy mechanisms: Implement fallback routes that replay the last known-good state to keep workflows moving when primary channels fail.

 When you combine these techniques—persistent storage, session IDs, structured protocols, monitoring, and redundant recovery—error rates in handoff-heavy workflows drop significantly, and your agents keep moving forward instead of circling back.